Terng-t/Frontend-eCommerce/README.md

 Welcome to the Etsy Clone project!
 This project is a UI-focused replica of the popular online marketplace, Etsy.
 It is designed to closely emulate the visual design and layout of Etsy, providing a realistic look and feel of the site without any backend functionality.

+### Deployment

+The application is deployed and can be accessed at the following URL: [Etsy Clone Live](https://your-deployment-url.com](https://frontend-e-commerce-rouge.vercel.app).

 ### Key Features

 - **Responsive Design**: The UI is fully responsive, with specific adjustments made to ensure optimal display on various devices, including a tailored experience for the iPhone SE.